wordofwarning/wordofwarning.org/current/2017-emergency/evening/index.md

 **TukaWach | *How the Hares are Dying***
 "*For me the Hare is a symbol of incarnation, which the Hare really enacts — something a human can only do in imagination.
 It burrows, building itself a home in the earth.*" An imaginary workshop of Joseph Beuys, the setting for an exploration of self-sacrifice and transformation.
 Dedicated to this great German artist, who believed in the revolutionary and healing power of Art.

 Magda Tuka: performer, dramaturg.
 A graduate of the Warsaw Theatre Academy she toured internationally with Studium Teatralne and has worked with interactive theatre company The Other Way Works.
-Sound design by Opaean.<br>Partners: Studium Teatralne (Warsaw), supported by Polish Institute, under artistic scholarship from the Polish Ministry of Culture and National Heritage.
+Sound design by Opaean.
+Partners: Studium Teatralne (Warsaw), supported by Polish Institute, under artistic scholarship from the Polish Ministry of Culture and National Heritage.
 liveart.work

 **Matt & Nath | *don't try this at home (WIP)***